 Tensioner

 The chain tensioner is used to tighten or loosen the chain so that it spins are the correct speed.
-If the chain is tensioned too tightly, then it cannot spin fast enough.
+If the chain is tensioned too tightly, it cannot spin fast enough.
 If the chain is too loose, it can fall off the bar.
 Setting the chain’s tension is an important first step before using your chainsaw.

 Nose